How to Delete a Key from a Map in Go

 delete(scores, "bob")

-// Attempting to delete a non-existent key is safe (no panic)
+// Calling delete on a missing key is safe

 delete(scores, "dave")